hamiltonbrba/credit-risk-classification/README.md

 ## Objectives

-1. **Data Preparation**: Split the data into features (`X`) and target labels (`y`), then separate it into training and testing datasets.
+1. **Data Preparation**: Separate the data into features (`X`) and target labels (`y`), then split it into training and testing sets.
-2. **Model Training**: Create a logistic regression model using the training data.
+2. **Model Training**: Train a logistic regression model using the training data.
-3. **Evaluation**: Evaluate the model's performance using accuracy, precision, and recall to understand its ability to identify high-risk loans.
+3. **Evaluation**: Evaluate how well the model performs in identifying high-risk loans using accuracy, precision, and recall metrics.

 ## Results

-The logistic regression model produced the following key metrics:
+The logistic regression model produced the following results:

-- **Accuracy**: 99% (Overall correctness of predictions)
+- **Accuracy**: 99% — the overall correctness of the model.
-- **Precision** (High-risk loans): 0.84 (How often high-risk loans were correctly predicted as high risk)
+- **Precision** (for high-risk loans): 0.84 — showing how often high-risk loans were correctly identified.
-- **Recall** (High-risk loans): 0.94 (Percentage of actual high-risk loans correctly identified)
+- **Recall** (for high-risk loans): 0.94 — showing how well the model captured actual high-risk loans.

 ### Interpretation

-- **Healthy loans (0)**: The model performed very well, correctly identifying almost all healthy loans.
+- **Healthy loans (0)**: The model performs very well in recognizing healthy loans, correctly identifying almost all of them.
-- **High-risk loans (1)**: The model showed high recall, successfully identifying most high-risk loans, though with slightly lower precision, meaning a small number of healthy loans were flagged as high risk.
+- **High-risk loans (1)**: The model also performs well in identifying high-risk loans, with a strong recall of 94%.
+The slightly lower precision means that some healthy loans might be flagged as high risk, though this is minimal.

 ## Summary

-With a high accuracy of 99% and strong recall for high-risk loans, this logistic regression model is highly effective for predicting credit risk.
-The model’s reliability in identifying high-risk loans helps lenders make safer, more informed lending decisions.
-Based on these results, this model is recommended for credit risk assessment.
+With an accuracy of 99% and strong recall for high-risk loans, this logistic regression model is highly effective for predicting credit risk.
+Its reliable identification of high-risk loans can help lenders make safer, more informed lending decisions, making it a solid choice for credit risk assessment.

 ---